Political Science Courses

 Analysis of the democracies of Western Europe.
 Attention is given to participation, societal cleavages, elections, parties, government institutions, policy making, and the European Union.

 This course introduces students to the politics of contemporary Africa.
 It challenges the dominant representations of the continent as conflict prone, economically underdeveloped, and political unstable.
 Instead, the course presents Africa as a dynamic region comprised of 54 independent states with diverse political and economic realities.
 Students will explore core themes such as the politics of the state, politics of identity, economic and political development, the politics of conflict and cooperation, and the role of Africa in global affairs.
 These themes are examined through a variety of learning materials and collaborative-learning methods that expose students to dominant theoretical approaches and political science methodologies.
-It is important to note that this class is designated as a “W” course, which means “writing proficiency within the discipline is required for a passing grade in this course.”.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 This course covers a variety of topics related to civil war using a theoretical and scientific perspective.
 Topics include the distribution, onset, outcome, recurrence and duration of civil wars, and the management of civil war though third party mediation and negotiated settlements.